learn-co-curriculum/node-js-intro-to-passport/README.md

 By the end of this lesson, you will be able to:
 * Explain the Passport authentication workflow.
 * Use bcrypt and Bookshelf to encrypt user passwords.
-* Impelement a Passport "strategy" for authenticating users by password.
+* Implement a Passport "strategy" for authenticating users by password.

 ## What is Passport?

 User authentication, as you well know, is fundamental to almost every web application in existence.
 (This much we know for sure, right?
 I mean how long is your password list?)

-Now given the ubiquity of the need to impelement this user authentication as a feature of our web apps, it makes little sense that we would reimplement it from scratch each time.
+Now given the ubiquity of the need to impelement this user authentication as a feature of our web apps, it wouldn't make sense to implement it from scratch each time.

 This is where Passport comes in.
 Passport is the most widely used tool for impelementing authentication in the Node ecosystem.
 ## Getting Things Going